European Centre for Minority Issues: Research

-The Centre is organized into 6 research clusters (Conflict and Security, Culture and Diversity, Danish-German Minority Issues, Equality and Inclusion, Justice and Governance, Politics and Civil Society).
+The centre is organized into 6 research clusters (Conflict and Security, Culture and Diversity, Danish-German Minority Issues, Equality and Inclusion, Justice and Governance, Politics and Civil Society).
 The Danish-German cluster was the most recently added and provides a renewed focus on the border region and its minorities.
 As of 2025, the Centre lists 15 researchers on its website; 7 senior researchers, 2 postdoctoral researchers and 6 researchers.

+The ECMI carries out interdisciplinary research, provides information and documentation, and offers advice on minority issues in the European context.
+It collaborates with various governments, international organizations, and associations, including the OSCE and the EU.
+A major focus of the Centre's activities is the monitoring and analysis of potential ethnic conflicts and anti-minority violence in Europe.
+The ECMI has three core tasks: